 Let’s face it – workouts are challenging and take more than a will to push through.
 But research has proven that music creates a positive mindset, puts you in the right mood, and can delay fatigue.
 Another study found that listening to music while running increases pace and the distance you can cover without feeling too tired.

-However, a pair of ill-fitting, cacophonous, and hard-to-use earbuds can kill your workout vibe fast.
+However, a pair of ill-fitting, cacophonous, and hard-to-use earbuds or in-ear monitors (IEMs) can kill your workout vibe fast.
 But, you can avoid all that by having the right pair of wireless workout earbuds.
 The only problem is there are too many, and not all live up to their name.

 That’s why we set out to test, push to limits, and separate the best from the clutter.
 And now, get your favorite workout playlist ready as we present to you the eight best wireless earbuds for workouts and a selection guide to lead right to your perfect match.

 |Model Name||IP Rating||Battery Life||Form Factor|